 Standing stock monitoring was designed to provide stock-recruitment information at a shorter timescale than possible using smolt outmigration but also at a lower level of precision.
-As well, it was meant to inform on the distribution of abundance throughout the lower Coquitlam River.
+As well, it was meant to inform on the distribution of abundance throughout the lower Coquitlam

+River.
+To this end, it is satisfying its objective.
 However, it was not intended as the primary metric for evaluating the fisheries benefits of Treatment 1 and 2.

-Standing stock monitoring data provides accurate abundance estimates for mainstem coho, steelhead fry and age-1+ steelhead along with a consistent index of age-2+ steelhead abundance.
-While the precision of 2006-2013 standing stock estimates are likely too low to detect between-treatment differences for all species age classes, it does provide useful information for distinguishing at what life-stage abundance becomes limited by adult escapement versus rearing habitat availability.
+Standing stock monitoring data provides accurate abundance estimates for mainstem Coho, Steelhead fry and age-1+ Steelhead along with a consistent index of age-2+ Steelhead abundance.
+While the precision of 2006-2014 standing stock estimates are likely too low to detect between-treatment differences for all species age classes, it does provide useful information for distinguishing at what life-stage abundance may become limited by adult escapement versus rearing habitat availability.